 Platforms don’t have to be plywood

 Maneuvering heavy, 4 x 8 sheets of plywood or OSB (oriented strand board) up to an unfinished attic is sometimes like trying to fit a square peg into a round hole.
 To make the job easier, use a circular saw to cut the plywood sheet first into (2) 2×8 strips which will be much easier to handle.
 Or pick up pre-cut 2’ x 4’ panels of plywood, OSB or particle board.
 Another option is to skip the plywood flooring altogether and use dimensional lumber.
 1 x 6 #3 spruce is a step up from pallet quality wood but makes a fine usable floor in an unfinished attic space.

 If you don’t need additional storage, think of flooring an area less than the entire attic, such as a small section around the attic door opening.
 This way you can preserve the maximum amount of attic insulation in the rest of the home.
 Since homes tend to be colder the closer you get to the exterior walls, keeping this floored area to the inside center of the attic is smart.

-On our radio program The Money Pit, we open each and every hour by inviting calls from “floor boards to shingles.”
-If your question is about how to install attic flooring, there are lots of fabulous attic flooring solutions and choices!
+On our national radio program and podcast The Money Pit, we open each and every hour by inviting calls from “floor boards to shingles.”
+If your question is about how to install attic flooring, there are lots of fabulous attic flooring solutions to get the job done!